Akshara: Brihadaranyaka Upanishad

-Manduka Upanishad
+Mandukya Upanishad

-The Mandukya Upanishad divides the syllable Aum into three morae (sound units) and a fourth, silent part, known as turiya.
+The Mandukya Upanishad (Māṇḍukya Upaniṣad) divides the syllable Aum into three morae (sound units) and a fourth, silent part, known as turiya.
 It teaches that only the silent part, beyond the three states of consciousness (wakefulness, dream, and deep sleep), is ultimately real.
 This silent part, linked to akshara, corresponds to Atman, the eternal self.

 In Mundaka Upanishad verses 1.1.3-7, Aksara is discussed in the context of the higher knowledge.
 The lower knowledge (apara vidya) includes knowledge of four Vedas, phonetics, grammar, etymology, meter, astrology, and the knowledge of sacrifices and rituals.
 The higher knowledge (para vidya) is the means by which one can comprehend the imperishable (Aksara, Brahman).